machetie/SOBRiven/README.md

 - Allows customization of installation parameters through a configuration file.
 - Supports Riven-specific environment variables for advanced configuration.
 - Checks for existing containers and provides options for managing them.
+- Includes a maintenance feature to check container permissions, interconnections, and library folder access.

 ## Prerequisites